nataliepopescu/most_downloaded_crates/README.md

-# Scraper for generating JSON List of 500 Most Downloaded Crates on crates.io
+# Scraper for generating JSON List of X Most Downloaded Crates on crates.io